The Researcher Development Concordat 2019 is structured around three Principles:

 Each Principle is underpinned by obligations for four stakeholder groups: funders, institutions, researchers and managers of researchers (PIs).

-Who is it for for?
 The primary beneficiary of the Concordat principles are those employed to conduct research (postdocs and early career researchers).
 It is to benefit the whole researchers community within the UK to improve the environment and culture within which research is conducted.
+The York Graduate Research School has taken the decision to extend the implementation of the commitment to Professional Development to Postgraduate Researchers (PGRs).

 Organisations who wish to sign up to implementing the Principles of the Concordat must produce an action plan detailing how the principles will be implemented.
 The Concordat is owned by the sector and overseen by the Concordat Strategy Group.